sowyz/CS427-MidTermProject/README.md

 + Lê Trường Thọ - 21125158
 ## 2. Main content of game
 ### A. Brief introduction
-Tank 2D is a top-down shooter game where you, the player, control various tanks, shoot down enemies and discover the secret behind the sceen.
+Tank 2D is a top-down shooter game where you, the player, control various tanks, shoot down enemies and discover the secret behind the scene.
 Currently, the game has only a single player mode with two stages

 ### B. Basic instruction
-Tank 2D is around tank battle.
-First, the player choose a tank.
-The choice is not pernament, so anyone exploring what each tank do with no risk.
-To the latest patch, Tank 2D consist of two stages, each has different objective to be achive to be accomplished successfully, but mostly around shooting down your enemy's tanks.
+Tank 2D is around tank battles.
+First, the player chooses a tank.
+The choice is not permanent, so anyone exploring what each tank does with no risk.
+To the latest patch, Tank 2D consists of two stages, each has a different objective to be accomplished successfully, but mostly around shooting down your enemy's tanks.

 Tank 2D controls including W, A, S, D, the cursor, and left mouse.
-The first four is for movement control while you aim with the cursor and shoot with left mouse.
-The comtrols seem simple, yet have been tune so that it give the experience of controlling a strong heavy tank that might be a bit challenging at first, but hopefully, sastifying when mastered.
+The first four are for movement control while you aim with the cursor and shoot with the left mouse.
+The controls seem simple, yet have been tuned so that it gives the experience of controlling a strong heavy tank that might be a bit challenging at first, but hopefully, satisfying when mastered.

 ### C. Application
+Tank 2D is a game made for entertainment and published for education purpose.

 ## 3. Project Configuration
 The entier game is built on Unity 2022.3.29f1